Retire in Italy in 2026: The Ultimate Guide

 Five years after you retire in Italy, you shouldn’t have a problem knocking off the requirements from the list.
 To apply for full-time residency, leading to citizenship, you must prove the following to the nearest Italian Consulate or Embassy:

-- You must still have sufficient income to support yourself or any dependent child.
+• Have sufficient income to support yourself or any dependent children.

 Healthcare in Italy for Retirees